 Fiduciary Duty vs. Suitability Standard: What’s the Difference?

-Advisors who operate under the “suitability standard” are only required to suggest investments or financial products that align with your objectives, while financial advisors with a fiduciary duty must act in your best interest.
-Here are some important differences:
+Advisors who operate under the “suitability rule” are merely obligated to recommend investments or products that match your goals, while financial advisors with a fiduciary duty must act in your best interest.
+Here are some key differences:

 Fiduciary Duty

-- Legal and Ethical Responsibility: Fiduciary financial advisors are legally and ethically bound to operate in their clients' best interests at all times.
+- Legal Responsibility: Fiduciary financial advisors are lawfully and ethically bound to operate in their clients' best interests at all times.

-- Client's Best Interest: Financial advisors must prioritize the client's financial health over their own profit.
+- Client's Best Interest: Advisors must prioritize the client's financial well-being over their own profit.

-- Comprehensive Care: They must disclose all conflicts of interest, guarantee transparency, and provide the highest level of care in their recommendations and actions.
+- Comprehensive Care: They must reveal all conflicts of interest, guarantee transparency, and deliver the highest level of care in their recommendations and actions.

 - ExamplesInstances: Registered Investment Advisors (RIAs) and CERTIFIED FINANCIAL PLANNER™ professionals.